Cusp and $b_1$ growth for ball quotients and maps onto $\mathbb{Z}$ with finitely generated kernel: Introduction

+Passage to a subgroup of finite index in Theorem \ref{thm:MoreFG} can be a necessity.
+For example, for many small $n$ there are known arithmetic lattices in $\PU(n,1)$ generated by complex reflections, like those constructed by Mostow \cite{MostowReflect}, Deligne--Mostow/Mostow \cite{Deligne--Mostow, Mostow}, Allcock \cite{Allcock}, and Deraux--Parker--Paupert \cite{Deraux--Parker--Paupert}.
+All arithmetic groups generated by complex reflections arise from the construction considered in Theorem \ref{thm:MoreFG} \cite{StoverReflect}, and groups generated by complex reflections are generated by elements of finite order, so they have finite abelianization and hence no homomorphism onto $\bbZ$.

-The proof of Theorem \ref{thm:MoreFG} is inspired by an alternate approach to Theorem \ref{thm:fgkernel} via Albanese mappings suggested by a referee.
-We use a result of Clozel \cite{Clozelwedge} to ensure that $\bbB^n / \Gam^\prime$ is a manifold with holomorphic $1$-forms $\eta, \sig$ with $\eta \wedge \sig \neq 0$.
-This implies via \cite{Napier--Ramachandran} that the subspaces of $H^{1, 0}$ arising from homomorphisms to $\bbZ$ with finitely generated kernels are a finite union of proper subspaces.
+The proof of Theorem \ref{thm:MoreFG} uses a result of Clozel \cite{Clozelwedge} to ensure that $\bbB^n / \Gam^\prime$ is a manifold with holomorphic $1$-forms $\eta, \sig$ with $\eta \wedge \sig \neq 0$.
+This implies via \cite{Napier--Ramachandran} that the subspaces of $H^{1, 0}$ arising from homomorphisms to $\bbZ$ with finitely generated kernel all lie outside a finite union of proper subspaces.
 The existence of $\rho$ follows, though we cannot say much about finding a specific $\rho$.
 In contrast, Theorem \ref{thm:fgkernel} has a completely explicit proof that studies a fibration over an elliptic curve.

+We also recall that for a (real) hyperbolic $3$-manifold $M$ and a surjection $\rho : \pi_1(M) \to \bbZ$, the kernel of $\rho$ is finitely generated if and only if $\rho$ is the homomorphism associated with a fibration of $M$ over the circle \cite{Stallings}.
+Fundamental groups of hyperbolic $3$-manifolds fibered over the circle and the lattices in Theorem \ref{thm:MoreFG} thus provide examples of hyperbolic groups admitting a homomorphism onto $\bbZ$ with finitely generated kernel.
+The lattices in this paper appear to be the first fundamental groups of a closed K\"ahler manifold with negative curvature with homomorphisms onto $\bbZ$ of this kind.

-Furthermore, Theorem \ref{thm:MoreFG} has the following immediate consequence, for which we could not find a reference for $n \ge 4$.
+In a different direction, normal subgroups of lattices in $\bbR$-rank $1$ Lie groups have limit set the entire sphere at infinity $\partial X$, where $X$ is the associated symmetric space.
+Therefore, Theorem \ref{thm:MoreFG} has the following immediate consequence, for which appears to be new for $n \ge 4$.

-\begin{cor} For every $n \ge 2$, there exists a discrete, finitely generated, infinite covolume (i.e., geometrically infinite) subgroup of $\PU(n, 1)$ with limit set the entire ideal boundary $\partial \bbB^n$ of $\bbB^n$. \end{cor}
+\begin{cor} For every $n \ge 2$, there exists a discrete, finitely generated, infinite covolume subgroup of $\PU(n, 1)$ with limit set the entire boundary $\partial \bbB^n$ of $\bbB^n$. \end{cor}

+Corollary \ref{cor:GIgroups} is false for $n = 1$, since all finitely generated Fuchsian groups with full limit set are lattices \cite[Thm.\ 4.5.1]{Katok}.
+For $n = 2,3$, the existence of examples were known as follows.
+Suppose $M$ is a smooth ball quotient fibered over a smooth projective curve $C$ of genus $g \ge 2$ (cf.\ \S \ref{sec:DM}).
+Then one can show that the kernel of the associated surjection $\pi_1(M) \to \pi_1(C)$ is finitely generated (see \cite{Kapovich}), and this kernel provides the desired examples.
+We also note that these groups are not finitely presented.